-It is expected that the project will begin commercial operations at the beginning of 2017.
-The amount to be invested, including the transmission line shall be approximately US\$130 million.
+The amount to be invested, including the transmission line, is approximately MUS\$130.

 To this we add the disbursements associated to the 23 generation plants (and annex facilities) that are in operation.

 Expenditures related to the environment mad by the companies are as follows: